GuideSep 22, 2025·12 min read

 Before implementing anything, decide what "success" looks like.
 Is it hours saved per week?
 Error reduction?
 Revenue growth?
 Cost savings?
 Having clear, measurable goals ensures you can evaluate whether AI is actually delivering value.

 Want a faster assessment?
-Our AI Readiness Quiz takes under 3 minutes and gives you a personalised score across all five pillars, with actionable recommendations.
+Our Free AI Audit takes under 3 minutes and gives you a personalised score across all five pillars, with actionable recommendations.

 Common Mistakes Businesses Make with AI